-Reptiles can become infected with mites, which are tiny parasites that feed on the skin and blood of their hosts.
+Reptiles can become infected with mites, which are tiny parasites that feed on their host’s skin and blood.
 Mites can cause a variety of health problems in reptiles, including anemia, dehydration, and even death.
 Mites can also spread diseases from one reptile to another.

 Mites can be difficult to detect, because they are very small and often go unnoticed until an infestation has become severe.